What you need to know about COVID boosters

 Are the boosters safe?

-There are a few specific demographics that have an elevated risk of adverse events compared to the general population.
+A few specific demographics have an elevated risk of adverse events compared with the general population.

-Young men between the age 18 and 25 are at higher risk of myocarditis and pericarditis (inflammation in parts of the heart) following the mRNA vaccines.
-Research shows the majority of patients who develop this rare condition report feeling better within six weeks, though.
-For the J&J vaccine, women between the ages of 18 and 49 account for most cases of a severe blood clot, known as TTS.
+Young men between ages 18 and 25 are at higher risk of myocarditis and pericarditis (inflammation in parts of the heart) following the mRNA vaccines.
+Research shows the majority of patients who develop this rare condition report feeling better within six weeks though.
+For the J&J vaccine, women between ages 18 and 49 account for most cases of a severe blood clot, known as TTS.
 This, too, remains quite rare.
 In the U.S., there are under 50 reported cases overall out of the 15 million people who've received the J&J vaccine.

-Still, it's very reasonable for people who are in these higher risk demographics to choose a booster based on this concern, i.e., women 18-49 could consider choosing one of the mRNA vaccines and younger men may wish to consider the J&J for their booster.
+Still, it's very reasonable for people who are in these higher-risk demographics to choose a booster based on this concern — i.e., women 18 to 49 could consider choosing one of the mRNA vaccines, and younger men may wish to consider the J&J for their booster.

 Hang tight.